kasparsd/contact-form-7-extras/readme.md

 ## 🚀 Get PRO

-Support the continued development of this plugin by [pre-ordering the PRO version](https://formcontrols.com/pro) that will be available soon.
+Support the continued development of this plugin by [pre-ordering the PRO version](https://formcontrols.com/pro) that will include advanced analytics and tracking features.
+[Learn more →](https://formcontrols.com/pro)

 ## Install